When AI Safety Becomes a Supply Chain

 How Safety Gets Translated

-When lawmakers ask for “AI safety,” what follows is not subtle.
-It is predictable.
+When lawmakers ask for “AI safety,” what follows is predictable.

 The resulting stack is familiar to anyone who has lived inside regulated systems: